Alipsa/matrix/readme.md

     'firstname': ['Lorena', 'Marianne', 'Lotte'],
     'start': ['2021-12-01', '2022-07-10', '2023-05-27']
 ], [int, String, String])
-// We ca use the groovy method findIndexValues on a column to select the rows we want def rows = table.getRows(table['place'].findIndexValues { it > 1 }) assertEquals(2, rows.size())
+// We can use the groovy method findIndexValues on a column to select the rows we want def rows = table.getRows(table['place'].findIndexValues { it > 1 }) assertEquals(2, rows.size())